gautham8325/Leetcode_Solutions/README.md

 # 🚀 LeetCode Solutions Repository

-Welcome to my **LeetCode Solutions** repository! 🎉 This is your go-to place for clear, well-documented solutions to LeetCode problems, categorized by difficulty and topic.
+Welcome to my **LeetCode Solutions** repository! 🎉 This is your go-to place for clear, well-documented solutions to LeetCode problems,  by name and problem number.
 Whether you're just starting with coding or honing your problem-solving skills, you’ll find solutions that will help you grow and learn.

 ---